httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

             ( "1"  [ "."
 0*1( "0" ) ] )
 ~~~

-If a digest-algorithm is not accompanied by a qvalue, it is treated as if its
+If a digest-algorithm is not accompanied by a "qvalue", it is treated as if its
-associated qvalue were 1.0.
+associated "qvalue" were 1.0.

 The sender is willing to accept a digest-algorithm if and only if it is listed
-in a Want-Digest field of a message, and its qvalue is non-zero.
+in a `Want-Digest` field of a message, and its "qvalue" is non-zero.

 If multiple acceptable digest-algorithm values are given, the sender's preferred
-digest-algorithm is the one (or ones) with the highest qvalue.
+digest-algorithm is the one (or ones) with the highest "qvalue".

 Two examples of its use are